forrestguice/SuntimesWidget/README.md

 An Android app (and home screen widget) that displays sunrise, sunset, civil twilight, nautical twilight, and astronomical twilight times for a given location.

 The app:
+* displays the current time, and notes the time until next sunrise, sunset, or civil/nautical/astronomical twilight.
+* can set an alarm for next sunrise, sunset, or civil/nautical/astronomical twilight.
+* can display the configured location on a map (requires a map application).

 * *does not* require GPS.
 The location is manually specified by default (and optionally obtained from GPS).
 * *does not* require network connectivity.
 Calculations are performed locally on the device (does not rely on third-party weather services).
 The app currently uses [sunrisesunsetlib-java](http://mikereedell.github.io/sunrisesunsetlib-java/) to calculate times.

-**App Features**

-* displays the current time, and notes the time until next sunrise, sunset, or civil/nautical/astronomical twilight
-* can set an alarm for next sunrise, sunset, or civil/nautical/astronomical twilight
-* can display the configured location on a map (requires a map application)

 **Widget Features**